 This course will:

-- Explore the origins of the office of class leader in the Wesleyan Methodist tradition;
+- Explore the office of class leader in the Wesleyan Methodist tradition;

 - Examine the need for recovering the lay pastoral ministry of the class leader for the twenty-first century church;